 C and D To provide a social start to the day with opportunities for interaction with staff and their peers through a Breakfast Club.
-To provide an opportunity for pupils to eat breakfast in school which is free for Pupil Premium pupils who may also attend preschool clubs at no cost.
+To provide an opportunity for pupils to eat breakfast in school which is free for Pupil Premium pupils who may also attend pre- school clubs at no cost.
 Where attendance or punctuality is an issue, parents are directly approached and encouraged to use Breakfast Club for their children.
-A good breakfast means a great s learning for the day.
-Supporting a breakfast club allows us to suppor pupils who may not have breakfast day as well as those parents who childcare before school.
-We also use the Breakfast Club to support our attendance initiative a attendance amongst Pupil Premiu children is an area we continue to address.
-The number of children attending Breakfast Club has increased and that it is of great value to all those who use it. daily t our st every need further s m actively our we know Regular meetings between MH and Breakfast Club staff to discuss provision, attendance etc. Pupil conferencing.
+A good breakfast means a great start to learning for the day.
+Supporting a daily breakfast club allows us to support our pupils who may not have breakfast every day as well as those parents who need childcare before school.
+We also use the Breakfast Club to further support our attendance initiative as attendance amongst Pupil Premium children is an area we continue to actively address.
+The number of children attending our Breakfast Club has increased and we know that it is of great value to all those parents who use it.
+Regular meetings between MH and Breakfast Club staff to discuss provision, attendance etc. Pupil conferencing.
 Parent consultation on provision, requirements etc. £4449 MH Ongoing and as needed.
 All The school makes the best use of the Pupil Premium, ensuring that the children receive the highest quality provision possible from the funding.
 Allocate funding to ensure the effectiveness of the leadership of Pupil Premium (both Pupil Premium Lead and Pupil Premium governor) and to ensure that our information is up-to-date and informs best practice.
 The Pupil Premium Lead, along with the Headteacher, ensures that an ethos of achievement and expectation is created across the school.
 Our strategy and resulting action plan are implemented effectively.
 It is important to have access to the most recent information and guidance, and to listen to experts on the use of the Pupil Premium grant in order to inform our decision-making and funding allocation.
 Research conducted by the Wallace Foundation concludes that leadership influences student learning and proves that effective leadership is key in improving standards.
-Termly reviews with Pupil Premium governor who is very knowledgeable and provides robust challenge for our Pupil Premium strategy.
-Feedback to governor committee meeting termly.
-Pupil Premium report in the termly Headteacher's Report to the Governors. £500 CW TB MH Regular reviews on progress with HT / DHT.
+Premium very know provides r our Pupil I Feedback committee Pupil Prer views with Pupil governor who is ledgeable and obust challenge for Premium strategy. to governor e meeting termly. nium report in the adteacher's Report vernors. £500 CW TB MH Regular reviews on progress with HT / DHT.
 Termly meetings with Pupil Premium governor.
 Termly reports to the Governing Body.